Task-Oriented Data Compression for Multi-Agent Communications Over Bit-Budgeted Channels

-The yellow curve showing the performance of the CIC with no communication between agents, would show us the best performance of distributed reinforcement learning that can be achieved if no communication between agents is in place \textcolor{Mycolor2}{without having any domain knowledge - that is present in the HOC and HNC}. \textcolor{Mycolor2}{ In fact, the better performance of any scheme compared with the yellow curve, is the sign that the scheme is either benefiting from some effective communication between agents or from some domain knowledge.} Note that, when inter-agent communication is unavailable, i.e., $R=0$ bit per time step, there would be no difference in the performance of the CIC, SAIC or LBIC as all of them use the same algorithm to find out the action policy $\pi^m_i(\cdot)$.
+The yellow curve showing the performance of the CIC with no communication between agents would show us the best performance of distributed reinforcement learning that can be achieved if no communication between agents is in place \textcolor{Mycolor3}{without having any domain knowledge - that is present in the HOC and HNC}. \textcolor{Mycolor3}{ In fact, the better performance of any scheme compared with the yellow curve, is the sign that the scheme is either benefiting from some effective communication between agents or from some domain knowledge.} Note that, when inter-agent communication is unavailable, i.e., $R=0$ bit per time step, there would be no difference in the performance of the CIC, SAIC or LBIC as all of them use the same algorithm to find out the action policy $\pi^m_i(\cdot)$.
 We also recall the fact that both the CIC and SAIC require a separate training phase which is not captured by Fig. 5.
-SAIC requires a centralized training phase \textcolor{Mycolor2}{ - to perform the computations demonstrated in the line 5 of the algorithm 1 -} and CIC a distributed training phase with unlimited capacity of inter-agent communication channels.
+SAIC requires a centralized training phase \textcolor{Mycolor3}{ - to perform the computations demonstrated in line 5 of the algorithm 1 -} and CIC a distributed training phase with unlimited capacity of inter-agent communication channels.
 The performance of these two algorithms in Fig. 5 is plotted after the first phase of training.